Waste Tire Enforcement

 CalRecycle uses the information generated by the waste tire manifest system to ensure that all waste tires generated and transported within California have been accounted for and delivered to permitted end use facilities.
 Discrepancies will be actively enforced.
-Chapter 838, Statutes of 2000 (Escutia, SB 876) increased the maximum civil penalties for violations of the waste tire hauling and manifesting requirements from $10,000 to $25,000 per violation per day as described in Public Resources Code (PRC) Section 42962, and increased administrative penalties from $1,000 to $5,000 per violation per day.
+Chapter 838, Statutes of 2000 (Escutia, SB 876) increased the maximum civil penalties for violations of the waste tire hauling and manifesting requirements from $10,000 to $25,000 per violation per day as described in Public Resources Code (PRC) section 42962, and increased administrative penalties from $1,000 to $5,000 per violation per day.

 The central objective of facility, site, and hauler inspections is to achieve compliance through oversight and education to the greatest extent possible, and to provide accurate information for entry into a statewide database.
 Inspections may be performed by CalRecycle staff or by tire enforcement agency inspectors.

 Owners and operators in violation of waste tire enforcement statutes or regulations will be issued a Waste Tire Survey and Inspection Report (CIWMB Forms 181, 182, 183) that lists the violations and specifies the date when inspectors will re-inspect to determine whether the violations have been corrected.
-If the violations were not corrected by the specified re-inspection date, CalRecycle can take any number of enforcement actions.
+If the violations were not corrected by the specified re-inspection date, CalRecycle can take a number of enforcement actions.

 CalRecycle can issue cleanup and abatement orders (CAO) for waste tire storage violations, and/or issue complaints seeking administrative or civil penalties.
 (See enforcement orders.)
 In addition, CalRecycle can refer cases for criminal prosecution.
 CalRecycle does not waive its right to take enforcement action for those violations occurring prior to the compliance deadline date.

-Operating a waste tire storage facility without a waste tire facility permit is a misdemeanor under the Public Resources Code, Section 42825 and 42835, punishable with a fine up to $10,000 per day of the violation and/or up to one year imprisonment in county jail.
+Operating a waste tire storage facility without a waste tire facility permit is a misdemeanor under the Public Resources Code, sections 42825 and 42835, punishable with a fine up to $10,000 per day of the violation and/or up to one year imprisonment in county jail.

 Hauling and Manifest Violations

 Any person transporting 10 or more used or waste tires must be a registered waste tire hauler with CalRecycle and track tire transactions on a manifest form.
 Enforcement efforts vary depending on the type of violation.
-For some violations (non-controversial, involve less than 2,000 waste tires, and penalties less than $5,000), an abridged administrative hearing process or “streamlined penalty program” is used.
+For some violations (non-controversial, involving less than 2,000 waste tires, and subject to penalties less than $5,000), an abridged administrative hearing process or “streamlined penalty program” is used.
 Essentially, a lower penalty is offered to the violator in lieu of prosecution through the more lengthy administrative complaint process.